ShaneCurcuru/mutualaidarlington.org/index.md

 ### Need Your Help

-I'm [actively looking for collaborators](https://forms.gle/uwiPfacsSabgk9v67) to help turn this site into a master jump-off point to better publicise the many different volunteer groups and efforts in Arlington.
+I'm [actively looking for collaborators](/tech#volunteer-to-help) to help turn this site into a master jump-off point to better publicise the many different volunteer groups and efforts in Arlington.
 Read about my [ideas for this site over on MenotomyMatters](https://menotomymatters.com/howto/covid-organize/), my Arlington-focused blog and [see the CONTRIBUTING guide](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md).

-### Technical Assistance

-Need someone to hold your hand while you install Zoom?
-Or suggestions about which software to use?
-Or just answering a quick question?
-The following folks have agreed to make themselves available to help with videoconferencing technology.

-- [David Coletta](mailto:david@colettas.org): Zoom, FaceTime, BlueJeans, macOS

 ## Credits